 -

-While these costs might seem minor individually, they can quickly add up to several thousand dollars.
-Always ask your prospective flight school for a full itemized cost sheet — and don’t be afraid to ask, “What’s not included in your advertised price?”
+While these costs might seem minor individually, they can add up to several thousand dollars.
+Always ask for a full itemized cost sheet to ensure there are no surprises.

 What are the Different Types of Pilot Licenses and Their Costs?